JerryFleming/PyDoc/reference/datamodel.rst

       single: stdout (in module sys)
       single: stderr (in module sys)

-   A :term:`file object` represents an open file.
+   A :term:`文件对象` represents an open file.
 Various shortcuts are available to create file objects: the :func:`open` built-in function, and also :func:`os.popen`, :func:`os.fdopen`, and the :meth:`makefile` method of socket objects (and perhaps by other functions or methods provided